 A Center of Excellence at Tech, the Center for Biomedical Engineering and Rehabilitation Science (CBERS) coordinates all biomedical engineering research on the campus, such that strong ties are in place with academic programs in Biomedical Engineering, the other engineering disciplines, the physical and biological sciences, Tech’s Institute for Micromanufacturing (Institute for Micromanufacturing) – another Center of Excellence, and Tech’s Center for Numerical Simulation and Modeling.

 The Center is housed in the 50,000 sq. ft.
 Biomedical Engineering Building (BMEB).
-The building encompasses staff and administrative offices, lecture halls and teaching laboratories, core and individual faculty research laboratories with a wide range of state-of-the-art and clinical-grade equipment.
-A 5,500 sq. ft. of electronically controlled access space at BMEB is dedicated to first class animal research facilities with two surgical suites, animal housing, autoclave and storage rooms, as well as tissue and bacterial culture laboratories with CO2 incubators, biological safety II cabinets and filtered air transfer hoods.
+The building encompasses staff and administrative offices, lecture halls and teaching laboratories, and core and individual faculty research laboratories with a wide range of state-of-the-art and clinical-grade equipment.
+A 5,500 sq. ft. of electronically controlled access space at BMEB is dedicated to first-class animal research facilities with two surgical suites, animal housing, autoclave, and storage rooms, as well as tissue and bacterial culture laboratories with CO2 incubators, biological safety II cabinets and filtered air transfer hoods.

 ISERC is an interdisciplinary center bringing together faculty and resources in the sciences, technology, engineering, mathematics, education, and business.
 Building on the past successes of multidisciplinary collaborations at Louisiana Tech, ISERC is focused on the following objectives: